 - Localised social support projects based on demand and checked against what is already commissioned via various funding streams.

-There is no closing date for this grant programme – it will be a rolling programme until the funding is all allocated, which must be done by the end of March 2021.
+The closing date for this grant programme is Wednesday 24th March 2021, all grant funding allocated must be done by the end of March 2021.
 The funding panel will meet to review applications for the first time in mid – late January and at regular intervals going forward as required.